-This powerful and state of the art negotiation skills Master Class (currently delivered as two, half-day ‘live & online’ virtual training sessions) is designed for salespeople, sales managers, key account managers and any other business executive involved in negotiating win-win outcomes.
+This powerful and state of the art negotiation skills Master Class (currently delivered as two, half-day ‘live & online’ virtual training sessions – see dates below) is designed for salespeople, sales managers, key account managers and any other business executive involved in negotiating win-win outcomes.

 The day begins with two questionnaires, each one a psychometric test on a crucial aspect of negotiating skills.
 Before the mid-morning coffee break, delegates will have already established how effective or not – they are at the negotiating table, and pinpointed many specific areas for personal improvement.